wagnermarques00/Alura-HTML5-CSS3/README.md

 1. CSS: Arranging elements with Flexbox and Grid
 1. HTML and CSS: Practicing HTML/CSS
 1. HTML and CSS: Mobile-first responsiveness
+1. CSS: Flexbox and responsive layouts

 ## Studying at the moment:

 - 7 Days Of Code - HTML and CSS
-- CSS: Flexbox and responsive layouts
+- CSS: Building layouts with Grid